WildSagittarius/FRIDAY/README.md

  A virtual voice assistance

-the aim of the progect is to make vartual assistance.
+The aim of the progect is to make vartual assistance.

 Breakdown:
-easy to downlowad, easy to use
+Easy to downlowad, easy to use

-technologies:
+Technologies:
   speech recognition.
   some synthesis.
   AI